UncleRus/MultiOSD/doc/settings.md

  6    | 6           | 19
  7    | 7           | 22

-### ABCCH
+### ABI1CH

-ATmega328p ADC channel for current sensor.
+ATmega328p ADC channel for current sensor of the flight battery.

 Type     | Size
 -------- | --------